Azure/autorest.clicommon/doc/cli-directive.md

       - 'choiceValue' | 'value': 'choiceName'
     - search for example and path in it
       - 'exampleName'
-      - 'path' | 'dotPath' | 'examplePath': 'dotPath'
+      - 'path' | 'dotPath' | 'exampleParameterPath': 'dotPath'
 - set:
   - set anything property in the selected object(s)
   - optional